ltlehtyrj/gp7ts/README.md

 ![example](https://raw.githubusercontent.com/ltlehtyrj/gp7ts/master/example.gif)

 To get it work, install [AutoHotkey](http://autohotkey.com) first.
-Then save the point, the colon and all digits from 0 to 9 in PNG (see examples).
-Finally, set the variables:
+Then save the point, the colon and all digits from 0 to 9 in PNG (see examples), set the variables in the first line of the script, then finally run it.

 X, Y — coordinates of the first pixel of the very first digit<br>
 D — width of a digit (4, or 6 at 125% scaling)<br>